 Is Monzo safe?

-The Financial Services Compensation Scheme (FSCS) is an independent statutory fund set up to safeguard consumer finances in the event of a bank being unable to meet its payment demands.
-Monzo has full FSCS protection which provides compensation for the loss of up to £85,000 – as is the standard for UK bank accounts.
+It’s as safe as any other bank.
+The money in your Monzo account is protected by the Financial Services Compensation Scheme (FSCS) up to £85,000.
+The FSCS is an independent statutory fund set up to safeguard consumer finances in the event of a bank being unable to meet its payment demands.
+Monzo has full FSCS protection, covering up to £85,000 of your money – as is the standard for UK bank accounts.

 Pros and cons of Monzo